 - Establishing a cohesive framework with federal partners, in cooperation with universities and colleges, to address the challenges caused by sexual assault and violence. - Providing new and existing sources of grant funding to help advance prevention, training, support services, and other institutional efforts in this area. - Amending the Clery Act, as follows: - a.
 Narrowing the definition of "non-campus property" to include only off-campus properties that are under an institution's long-term control, regularly used by students, and significantly support the core part of the institution's educational mission. - b.
 Allowing for more discretion when sending timely warnings, including allowing institutions to withhold a warning when release may compromise a law enforcement investigation, and prohibit the ED from penalizing institutions for declining to send a warning when the institution demonstrates good faith and professional judgment in evaluating whether there is an ongoing threat to the community. - c.
 Removing the requirement that campus crime logs include reports of crimes from non-campus property outside a 1-mile radius of the actual campus. - d.
-Eliminating the ED's sub-regulatory guidance that instructs institutions to designate victim advocates and ombuds as Campus Security Authorities (CSAs). - Urging the ED to carefully review all of the submitted comments on the proposed Title IX rule and to collaborate with colleges and universities to craft a workable rule that protects both complainants and respondents.
+Eliminating the ED's sub-regulatory guidance that instructs institutions to designate victim advocates and ombuds as Campus Security Authorities (CSAs). - Urging the ED to give campuses the time they need to put new Title IX policies and procedures in place.